cryptogogue/vol-node-cpp/docs/mining-node-setup-guide/mining-node-setup-guide.md

 - Glances (HTop over https)
 - Watchtower (automatically update docker containers)
 - Volition (volition node miner)
+- CloudFlare DDNS (Updates CloudFlare with your most recent public IP) [`only needed if your server does not have a static ip`]

 ## Prepare Your Server